MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-enable-overview.md

 | [PowerShell](vminsights-enable-powershell.md) | Use a PowerShell script to enable multiple machines. |
 | [Manual install](vminsights-enable-hybrid.md) | Virtual machines or physical computers on-premises with other cloud environments.|

+> [!IMPORTANT]
+> VM Insights automatically creates a DCR that includes a special data stream required for its operation.
+Do not modify the VM Insights data collection rule or create your own data collection rule to support VM Insights.
+To collect additional data, such as Windows and Syslog events, create separate data collection rules and associate them with your machines.

+[Data collection rules (DCRs)](../essentials/data-collection-rule-overview.md) are used by the Azure Monitor agent to specify which data to collect and how it should be processed.
+To enable VM Insights on a machine with Azure Monitor Agent, associate a VM insights DCR with the agent.
+When you enable VM Insights using the Azure portal, a DCR can be created for you.
+You can either use this DCR or a downloadable template when you use other installation methods.

+If you associate a data collection rule with the Map feature enabled to a machine on which Dependency Agent isn't installed, the Map view won't be available.
+To enable the Map view, set `enableAMA property = true` in the Dependency Agent extension when you install Dependency Agent.
+We recommend following the procedure described in [Enable VM Insights for Azure Monitor Agent](vminsights-enable-portal.md#enable-vm-insights).

 ## Supported machines